Dublioros/Dublioros/README.md

 I'm a passionate Back-end Developer, with a knack for all things software, animes, mangas, and tech industry.

-🌱 I'm a Full Stack Developer proficient in CSS, HTML, JavaScript, Java, Spring, and Python.
+🌱 I'm proficient in CSS, HTML, JavaScript, Java, Spring, and Python.

 - 💼 Currently working as a Back-end Developer at Alticsa
 - 🎓 Oracle Certified Junior Programmer